brandonhresko/brandonhresko/README.md

 - **databases:** PostgreSQL (pg_cron, TimescaleDB)
 - **devops:** Docker, GCP, Vercel, LangSmith

-if you're still reading this, you should hire me. and if you're reading this and aren't hiring, email me i guess.
+if you're still reading this, you should hire me.